STUDY JAPANESE ONLINE WITH NATIVES HERE

 What is aikido training like?

-the training of aikido it is mainly based on the participation of two partners who practice determined movements.
-The pattern consisting of sequences of attack moves performed by the uke.
+The aikido training is mainly based on the participation of two partners who practice specific movements.
+The pattern consists of sequences of attack movements performed by the uke.

 Uke [受け] means receiving body, the recipient of the technique, who usually initiates an attack against his rival who applies the technique.

-The rival who applies the technique is called a tori [取り] which means grasper or shite [仕手] which means performer.
-When a throwing technique is made, it can also be called "Swim" [投げ] which means sniper.
+The rival who applies the technique is called a tori [取り] which means grabber or shite [仕手] which means performer.
+When a throwing technique is performed, he can also be called a nage [投げ] which means thrower.

 Aikido - the path of unification

-One of the trainings that are part of aikido develops the BODY with physical activity for the movements of the techniques in an aerobic way, but it takes muscle strength.
+One of the workouts that are part of aikido develops the BODY with physical activity for the movements of the techniques in an aerobic way, however, muscle strength is needed.

-And it is also necessary to develop MENTE - MIND promoting concentration, perception, discipline, respect, and self-confidence.
+It is also necessary to develop the MENTE by promoting concentration, perception, discipline, respect, and self-confidence.

-It is also necessary to develop SPIRIT, creating honor, gratitude, emotional balance, peace, and finally harmony.
+It is also necessary to develop the ESPÍRITO, creating within oneself honor, gratitude, emotional balance, peace, and finally harmony.

 14 rules used in aikido